-2. The Report acknowledges the significant irregularities and it acknowledges that the PAD was done post facto; however, it fails to attribute it to unwillingness to meet with me to discuss my PAD as it is documented my email to [my Supervisor] in February 2006 requesting to meet with him and his lack of response.
+2. The Report acknowledges the significant irregularities and it acknowledges that the PAD was done post facto; however, it fails to attribute it to unwillingness to meet with me to discuss my PAD as it is documented my email to in February 2006 requesting to meet with him and his lack of response.

-4. The Report acknowledges that external factors could have influenced the ratings; however, it fails to indicate what these factors might be, and leaves it unclear whether it meant to indicate that [my Supervisor] was somehow pressured to downgrade the ratings.
+4. The Report acknowledges that external factors could have influenced the ratings; however, it fails to indicate what these factors might be, and leaves it unclear whether it meant to indicate that was somehow pressured to downgrade the ratings.

 5. The Report acknowledges that ratings were revised downwards unilaterally by the supervisor, however; it fails to correct these ratings.